devsecops/bootcamp/Week-4/labs/LAB-3.md

 ## Dashboard Challenge

-Using knowledge gained during previous labs, add three additional panels to your new dashboard as per the following specification:
+Using knowledge gained during previous labs, add two additional panels to your new dashboard as per the following specification:

 1. HTTP Codes.
 A pie chart displaying the distribution of HTTP codes returned by Rails Goat.